 What is the need?

 The link between social mobility and financial capability and employability are well-documented: financial capability and employability skills are fundamental to improving life chances and achieving economic well-being in a young person’s future.
 The gap in financial capability (attitudes, skills and knowledge) is also well-documented.

 Research shows that money habits are generally formed by age 7 yet only 4 in 10 children have learned about money management at school.
 The All-Party Parliamentary Group on Financial Education for Young People calls for teaching in real-life contexts and that ‘we also need to start younger and recognise the role that primary schools can, and should, play in familiarising children with money concepts in an age appropriate manner.
 Although financial literacy appears on the primary National Curriculum, it is currently non-statutory.

 Teachers often believe in teaching life skills, but lack the confidence in bringing money to life for their pupils, thereby valuing and welcoming the help of BEE volunteers as outside experts.

 How to volunteer

-No prior training is required.
-Volunteers do not need to undergo a Disclosure & Barring Service check.
-There is no cost involved.
+Volunteers attend an hour-long training session and a briefing before each session, if required.
+Volunteers do not need to undergo a Disclosure & Barring Service clearance.